marsctx/Azure-ELK-Deployment/README.md

 ### Metricbeat

+- Metricbeat Installation Playbook

 With Metricbeat, information can be periodically collected about the system or service monitored and sent to ELK for analysis.
 Information such as CPU usage, SSH login attempts, failed sudo escalations, and CPU/RAM statistics are a few system metrics that can give an insight on what is occuring on the target server.
-Metricbeat can also be used to monitor database activity and status on MySQL, Nginx, PostgreSQL, and MongoDB.
+Metricbeat can also be used to monitor database activity and status on MySQL, PostgreSQL, and MongoDB.

 ## Using the Playbook